-What you do with the money the government sends you is a personal decision.
+What you do with the funds is a personal decision.
 But money expert Clark Howard says that your current financial situation and prognosis for the next few months should factor into your choice of whether to spend, save, invest or donate the money.

-“The best guess is that upwards of 20 million people are going to suffer severe financial harm because of coronavirus,” Clark says.
+“Millions of people are going to suffer severe financial harm because of coronavirus,” Clark says.
 “They’ll either be laid off, have their hours cut back, or there will be no work available for people like contractors and gig workers.
 For those people, any money that comes in will be precious and must be used very, very carefully.”

 If you are in this situation — or expect to be in the near future — you will probably be trying to figure out the best way to budget your money.

 “In medicine, it’s called triage,” Clark says.
-“It’s exactly what’s happening in the hospitals right now as they decide who to treat when or who not to treat.
+“It’s exactly what happens in the hospitals as they decide who to treat when — or who not to treat.
 You have to look at your bills the same way.
 You’ve got to think about what you must have.”

 Here’s how Clark says you should prioritize your spending to meet your basic needs:

 “At the top of the list is food.
 You either need money to buy food or you’ve got to come up with a way to get food.
-It could be through food stamps — we’ll almost certainly have expanded availability of food stamps for many people,” Clark says.
+It could be through food stamps,” Clark says.

 You should still pay your utility bills if you can, but what if you’ve spent all you have and still owe for power, water and internet?

-He says you should look on their websites for coronavirus accommodations and how to contact them for assistance.
-Again, don’t ignore bills — stay in touch with each company if financial hardship puts you behind and you can’t pay.
+He says you should look on each provider’s website for information on coronavirus accommodations and how to contact the company for assistance.
+Clark emphasizes that you should not ignore the bills: Stay in touch with each company so it’s clear that you do intend to pay when you can.

 What does Clark not want you to focus on if you’re without a job and have little or no savings?

-So what if you are receiving government aid, but are still employed and are able to meet your immediate basic needs?
-Clark says you should strongly consider putting the money in a safe place for now.
+If you are still employed and are able to meet your basic needs, Clark says you should strongly consider putting the stimulus money in a safe place for now.

 “There are a lot of us who have not lost our jobs yet and may not lose our jobs, but we don’t have rainy day accounts,” he says.
 “I really need you to think about how you handle this next time period where you’ve been a lot luckier than a lot of other people who are now — or soon will be — unemployed.”

-Clark says the important thing is that you save that money from the federal government for the unexpected things that could occur in your life later this year.
+Clark says the important thing is that you save that money for unexpected things that could happen later this year.

-“Thinking through every bill you have now is very much to your advantage.
-You’ve dodged an early bullet, but we don’t know what’s going to happen later.”
+“Thinking through every bill you have now is very much to your advantage,” Clark says.

-If you’re looking for a place to save your money that will still pay you a little interest, check out our list of the Best Savings Accounts for 2020 here.
+If you’re looking for a place to save your money that will still pay you a little interest, check out our list of the Best Savings Accounts.

-If you’ve taken Clark’s advice in the past and established an emergency fund that could last you several months if you need it, you might be in a position to take any money you receive from the government and put it to work for your future.
+If you’ve taken Clark’s advice in the past and have already established an emergency fund that could last you several months, you should consider putting your stimulus money to work for your future.

-Finally, you may be one of those people who has taken all of the steps to not only weather the current crisis, but feel confident that you are set up for a comfortable retirement.
-If that’s the case, you could consider passing along any government aid you receive to someone who’s suffering right now.
+If you’ve taken all of the steps to weather the current crisis and feel confident that you are set up for a comfortable retirement, you could consider using the stimulus aid to help someone who is less fortunate than you.